SalesConnection/Caction-Support/docs/View_Business_Traveling.md

      <img src="img/Business_Travel_Step_7.png" alt="Where to view Business Traveling Step 7">
    </p><br>

-8. The result will then be show.
+8. The result will then be shown.

    <p align="center">
       <img src="img/Business_Travel_Result.png" alt="Where to view Business Traveling Result">